 For the second consecutive year, EDF and the International Disability and Development Consortium (IDDC) have provided their feedback to the European Commission and the EDD team on how to improve the accessibility and involvement of persons with disabilities.
-The first letter was sent on the 18 June 2018, in reference to the 2018 edition, and signed by 12 organisations and representatives of the disability movement.
-The second official letter, signed by EDF Director Catherine Naughton and IDDC Board Member, François Carbonez, highlight the barriers encountered by persons with disabilities that prevented their full participation during the event and provided a list of recommendations for future editions.
+The first letter was sent on 18 June 2018, in reference to the 2018 edition, and signed by 12 organisations and representatives of the disability movement.
+The second official letter, signed by EDF Director Catherine Naughton and IDDC Board Member, François Carbonez, highlights the barriers encountered by persons with disabilities that prevented their full participation during the event and provided a list of recommendations for future editions.

 In an effort to maintain an open dialogue, a meeting was requested to further the collaboration with all parties involved in the organisation.
-The main points in the letter include the need for staff to be trained on accessibility and disability, stronger signaling/signposting both inside and outside the venue, inclusion of accessibility in the contracting process for the event and the advantages of prior consultation with disability representatives in the preparation of the event, at a very early stage of the process.
+The main points in the letter include the need for staff to be trained on accessibility and disability, stronger signaling/signposting both inside and outside the venue, the inclusion of accessibility in the contracting process for the event, and the advantages of prior consultation with disability representatives in the preparation of the event, at a very early stage of the process.